Walks from Bracknell

 Lunch: Two pubs off the attractive Holyport village green.

-Bracknell Station to Camberley Station
+Bracknell to Camberley

 A direct route mainly on pleasant, wide, traffic-free wooded tracks and heathland through Swinley Forest and the MOD training area and with pavements in the urban sections at each end.
 The forest tracks are gravel and can be muddy with areas of waterlogging; no stairs.
 Passes close to the Bronze Age barrow at Bill Hill and the Lookout Discovery Centre and South Hill Park Arts Centre (both with cafés and toilets).
 Small detours possible to Caesar's Camp Iron Age hill fort and Surrey Heath Museum.